21Elia/OVA-vs-AVA-Multiclass-Perceptron/README.md

 - [SciPy](https://scipy.org/): Used specifically for its io.arff module, which allows loading the MNIST dataset provided in .arff format.

 All the listed modules can be installed with the [pip](https://pip.pypa.io/en/stable/) package installer by typing `pip install <package_name>` in the command line.
-To reproduce the expriment go to the terminal and run the tests by typing `python3 main.py` (make sure to be in the correct directory).

 # Dataset Setup
 Since the dataset is not included in the repository (the file is too large), you can set it up manually by downloading the [MNIST](https://www.openml.org/search?type=data&sort=runs&id=554&status=active) dataset